Parsing Language Reference Guide

 Mapping hints

-After parsing, the next step in the Cloud SIEM Record processing pipeline is log mapping, which is the process of mapping fields that were parsed out of messages to Cloud SIEM schema attributes.
+After parsing, the next step in the Cloud SIEM record processing pipeline is log mapping, which is the process of mapping fields that were parsed out of messages to Cloud SIEM schema attributes.

 Every parser must provide mapping hints that provide information Cloud SIEM can use to select the correct log mapper for parsed messages.
 You do this with the MAPPER attribute.
 For more information, see MAPPER.